Is a SleekEZ brush right for your dog?

-This meant it didn’t look its pristine best if accidently left outside after use, which was a source of dissatisfaction for some pet parents.
+This meant it didn’t look it’s pristine best if accidentally left outside after use, which was a source of dissatisfaction for some pet parents.

-The SleekEZ boasts have a ‘unique wave-shaped blade’.
+The SleekEZ boasts to have a ‘unique wave-shaped blade’.

 It is perhaps a little unfortunate that this also resembles a hacksaw blade.